ShivPKeshri/cervello_assignment/README.md

 For the Excel bulk upload-

-I have used django-import-export library, I have modified the excel file based on requirements.
+I have used django-import-export library, I have modified the excel file based on requirements and added to media directory.

 We can upload excel data from django/admin site.

 I have also written bulk upload logic in courses/utils.py using pandas as well as model-objects-bulk_create(commented).